Theme: Thinking Biblically

 Thursday and Friday, January 22-23, 2026

-Meet and hear from leading bioethical experts, network with others who value life, learn about trends in the bioethical world, get answers to your questions during panel discussions and get equipped to talk about difficult topics more effectively.
+Meet and hear from leading bioethicists, network with others who value life, learn about trends in the bioethical world, get answers to your questions during panel discussions and get equipped to talk about difficult topics more effectively.
+Life Forum welcomes all, ages 15 and up.
 There will also be a time for worship and prayer, and an opportunity to attend the March for Life in Washington, D.C.!

 Days Until Life Forum